- Off road parking

 - Garden / Patio

 All ground floor.
 One king-size double bedroom.
 Shower room with shower, basin and WC.
-Open plan living area with fitted kitchen, dining area and sitting area.
+Open plan living area with kitchen, dining area and sitting area.

 About the location